 What is Silica Sand?

 Silica sand is a high-tech mix of a properly graded cleaned & washed sand and a binder compound (yes, it’s a silica) that is specially formulated for filling the joints of pavers and slabs.
 Silica sand has revolutionized the installation of interlocking concrete pavers.
 It is sand that hardens once it is activated and has dried and yet remains flexible when it is wet.

 - Silica sand stays in the paver joints and resists erosion.

 - It retards weeds from growing in the joints.

 - It retards ants from coming up through it as well.

 - The biggest benefit is that it is flexible when it’s wet and is able to move with the pavers.

-- Polymeric sand meets the ICPI industry standards.
+- Silica sand meets the ICPI industry standards.

 - We only use Cleaned, washed dry sand.